citrix/workspace-windows-vcsdk/docs/architecture.md

-These APIs allow creating solutions that synchronize the visual aspects of an application that runs on a host (XenApp or XenDesktop) with corresponding visual elements that are running on Citrix Receiver for Windows.
+These APIs allow creating solutions that synchronize the visual aspects of an application that runs on a host (XenApp or XenDesktop) with corresponding visual elements that are running on Citrix Workspace app for Windows for Windows.
 The APIs consist of two different parts: client-side and host-side.
 The client- side component exposes previously unavailable functionality to third parties.
 This includes getting information about